BarisAlbayrakIEEE/StructuralAnalysis/README.md

 C++ would perform better than java in terms of the static programming as it provides the whole functionality required for the static type transformations.
 Hence, I would prefer using C++ in case of the static programming.

-However, there is a problem with the static programming: the SAA shall be extensible via new plugins.
+However, there is a problem with the static programming: how to reconcile the extensibility via new plugins with the static programming?
 This issue actually points to two problems:
 1. Plugin extensions need re-compilation and
 2. Injecting the new types into the CS.